NUS-Class-Bot/student01S/SETUP.md

 * You will be redirected to the API library.
 Enable both the **Google Drive API** and the **Google Sheets API**.
 * Go to the credentials page from the left sidebar menu and click on "create credentials" -> "service account"
-* Fill out the form, as shown here and copy the email address:
+* Fill out the form, as shown here:

 <img width="583" alt="Screenshot 2022-06-20 at 3 16 21 PM" src="https://user-images.githubusercontent.com/29497717/174574935-6b442a30-74f0-4e42-b6c0-90dd1296dde6.png">